Carpenders Park railway station

-Carpenders Park is a railway station located between the Hertfordshire suburb of Carpenders Park and the South Oxhey housing estate, 3 km south of Watford Junction on the Watford DC Line.
+Carpenders Park is a London Overground station on the Lioness line, located between the Hertfordshire suburb of Carpenders Park and the South Oxhey housing estate, 3 km south of Watford Junction.
 The station is an island platform reached by a subway.
 This has exits to both the Carpenders Park (east) and South Oxhey (west) estates.
-London Overground services from London Euston to Watford Junction currently serve this station.
+It is in London fare zone 7.

 History

 The first station was opened by the London & North Western Railway on 1 April 1914 only to close on 1 January 1917.
 It reopened 5 May 1919 served only by London Electric Railway (later became London Underground) trains.
 L&NWR electric trains were reinstated from 10 July 1922.
 London Underground trains served the station until 24 September 1982.

 The original station was built to serve the nearby golf course.
 It was 210 m further north than the current site and was a wooden two platform structure with a footbridge.
 It was closed on 17 November 1952 when the present station opened.

 Ticket barriers were installed in early 2010.